This comprehensive care guide will show you how to look after a Blue-Tongue in 3 easy steps

 Leave the snail control to the lizards, they will eventually catch up.
 Don't panic if you see a few snails.
 You need a few or the Blue-tongues will go hungry.
 It's also much safer to not have snail pellets around if you have dogs or kids.

 Be aware of Lizards hiding in the grass when you are mowing as the noise will not scare them away.
 Rather they will turn around and threaten the lawn mower with their Blue-tongue, which in this case is somewhat ineffective.

-To help protect these amazing Lizards, keep your cat indoors (which you should anyway), teach your dog to share its food (a good poke in the ribs whenever it looks in a lizard's direction can work), and of course, watch out for Blue-tongues sunning themselves on your driveway.
+To help protect these amazing Lizards, keep your cat indoors (which you should anyway), teach your dog to share its food and of course, watch out for Blue-tongues sunning themselves on your driveway.

 We have created a Shopping list to show what you need to look after a Blue-tongue:

 - Enclosure; 90 x 45 x 60cm minimum

 - Feed dish

 - Reptile disinfectant